fluttercandies/flutter_photo_manager/README.md

 final assetList = await path.getAssetListRange(start: 0, end: 88); // use start and end to get asset.
 // Example: 0~10 will return 10 assets.
 Special case: If there are only 5, return 5
 ```

-#### FilterOption

-The class define in [filter_option_page.dart](https://github.com/CaiJingLong/flutter_photo_manager/blob/filter-option/example/lib/page/filter_option_page.dart).

-Constraint the size, duration.

-About **needTitle**:The title property of `AssetEntity` is very expensive on iOS.
-If needTitle is false, `AssetEntity.title` is empty, default is false.
-Unless you need this property, please keep it false.

-`SizeConstraint` are valid in both pictures and videos.

-`DurationConstraint` will be ignore with image type.

 #### Old version